semaphoreci/docs/docs/programming-languages/python.md

            - pipenv run test
 ```

-If you need to clear cache for your project, launch a
+If you need to clear the cache for your project, launch a
 [debug session](https://docs.semaphoreci.com/essentials/debugging-with-ssh-access/)
 and execute `cache clear` or `cache delete <key>`.

 ## Environment Variables

-Semaphore doesn't set project specific environment variables like
+Semaphore doesn't set project-specific environment variables, like
 `TESTING` used in Flask.
 You can set these at the task level.

 ``` yaml